Help us protect Whakatāne’s precious wildlife and spectacular native forest!

-The Whakatāne district is abundant with indigenous wildlife.
+The Whakatāne district is blessed with not only a stunning natural environment, but abundant indigenous wildlife.
 Kiwi, our iconic national bird, literally live in our backyards.
-Residents and visitors to the area have the unique opportunity to walk into the bush and step into kiwi territory.
-This exceptional set of circumstances has led to the recognition of Whakatāne as the ‘Kiwi Capital of the World™’
+Residents and visitors to the township are able to visit not just one, but three, public scenic reserves and step straight into kiwi territory.
+This exceptional set of circumstances has led to Whakatāne gaining official trademark recognition as the ‘Kiwi Capital of the World™’

 However, without active management kiwi and other native species are still at risk of population decline and extinction.
 The Whakatāne Kiwi Trust was established to provide a vehicle for community involvement in the Whakatāne Kiwi Project (e.g. volunteering) and a means of delivering the project’s pest control programme.

 Trap sponsorship is another way that individuals, businesses and organisations can support the Trust’s pest control work.
 By sponsoring a trap, you will make a tangible contribution to pest eradication and protecting our native taonga (treasures) in Whakatāne.

 Sponsor a stoat trap in the Kiwi Trust network

 The cost to sponsor a stoat trap is $135 per annum.
 This money will be used to support the Trust’s pest control programme by funding operational costs such as: bait, trap maintenance, trap replacement (as many of our traps are nearly 20 years old!), trap network expansion and contractor expenses.

 All of our traps are regularly checked and rebaited (usually once a fortnight) by our dedicated team of volunteer ‘trappers’.
 You can choose a trap(s) to sponsor by following this link to a map of our trap network: http://www.whakatanekiwi.com/map.aspx